- Hashimoto's thyroiditis definition and facts

 - What about Hashimoto's thyroiditis and pregnancy or trying to conceive?

 - Is there a special diet for someone with Hashimoto's thyroiditis?

-- Is there a natural treatment for Hashimoto's thyroiditis?
+- Are there natural treatment treatments for Hashimoto's thyroiditis?

 - What is the prognosis for someone with Hashimoto's thyroiditis?
+Can it be prevented?

-Hashimoto's thyroiditis facts
+Hashimoto's thyroiditis definition and facts

 - Hashimoto's thyroiditis is diagnosed by blood tests that measure thyroid gland function and blood tests that look for antibodies against proteins found in the thyroid gland.

 - Treatment options for Hashimoto's thyroiditis are oral thyroid hormones to maintain normal thyroid hormone levels.